 In addition to these general rules, specific feed measures are taken for the prevention, control & eradication of Transmissible Spongiform Encephalopathies (TSE) via feed.
 A physical barrier is important in order to control TSEs, since these diseases are in most cases transmitted via the feeding of animal materials, but the processing of ABP has limited effect on the infectivity, while the removal of SRM (see specific page on SRM) has its limitations.
 This physical barrier is called the “feed ban” and is a restriction on animal-derived proteins in the feed of farmed animals.
 Only proteins which are safe as regards TSE and where control tools enable an effective implementation are allowed in feed for farmed animals.
 The current feedban is summarized in this table.

 Recently, the use of insects and insect products has become a point of interest for researchers and the feed industry in Europe.
 Since Europe is protein deficient and sustainability issues are increasingly important, local alternative protein sources are an important issue in the feed industry.
 Insects are a promising source of protein, especially due to their ability to efficiently transfer low grade nutrients into high grade products.
 Until recently the use of insect processed animal proteins (PAP) was not authorised in the feeding of farmed animals, due to the requirements of the feed ban (insect fat was already possible if the treatment complied with the ABP regulation (see above)).
-As of 1 July 2017 however, insect PAP of 7 different insects species are authorised in feed for aquaculture animals (under certain conditions).
+As of 2021 however, insect PAP of 8 different insects species are authorised in feed for aquaculture, poultry and porcine animals (under certain conditions).
 A second aspect in this respect is the feeding of the insects themselves.
 These insects are regarded as farmed animals and as such there must be compliance with the rules for the feeding of farmed animals.
 As a result, only mentioning the most pertinent requirements, insects raised for the production of feed materials can currently only be fed feeds that comply with the feed ban, do not contain kitchen waste, respect the cannibalism ban, are not spoiled and do not contain packaging material.

 Living insects cannot be fed to ruminants.
 Other animals like farmed non-ruminants and pets are authorised to be fed living farmed insects.